pingswept/design-for-fab/content/logistics/projects.md

 # P4: Gravity-powered record player

-With a partner, build a gravity-powered record player.
+Build a gravity-powered record player.
+You can do this on your own or with a partner, if you feel like you'll learn more working in a team.
 It should be able to play a 7" diameter record for 4.5 minutes at 45 RPM.
 If you decide you need a horn to amplify the sound, **do not 3D print one**.
 Instead, use folded sheet metal, cardboard, or the like.
 You might make a trigger mechanism that would start the record playing.

 ### You will be given: